Home Page

 What are we left with out of all this?
 Just a very simple idea: true pride and true humility are exactly the same thing.

-Copyright Aloha International 2005
+Copyright Huna International 2005

 palm isle